-Deferred tax in respect of unused tax losses and unused tax credits carried forward are calculated in accordance with UK GAAP.
-Where this calculation results in a deferred tax asset it is only recognised on the Solvency II balance sheet if the UK Group considers that sufficient evidence exists such that it can demonstrated to the Prudential Regulatory Authority that the future profits required to realise the deferred tax asset are probable.
+Where the calculation of deferred tax in respect of unused tax losses and unused tax credits carried forward results in a deferred tax asset it is only recognised on the Solvency II balance sheet if the UK Group considers that sufficient evidence exists such that it can demonstrated to the Prudential Regulatory Authority that the future profits required to realise the deferred tax asset are probable.
 Deferred tax balances are not discounted.